eagles-project/mam4xx/README.md

   a `MAM4XX_DEVICE_ARCH` setting with an architecture flag that conforms to those listed [here](https://kokkos.org/kokkos-core-wiki/get-started/configuration-guide.html#gpu-architectures).
   Specifically, MAM4xx sets `Kokkos_ARCH_${MAM4XX_DEVICE_ARCH}` to configure an appropriate backend.
+  **This parameter is only required for standalone MAM4xx configurations.**
 * `MAM4XX_ENABLE_MPI`: Set this flag to enable MAM4xx to use MPI.
 This requires a working set of MPI C and C++ compilers.
 * `MAM4XX_ENABLE_COVERAGE`: Set this flag to have MAM4xx generate code coverage reports.
 This